atelierbram/blog/source/_posts/2016-07-15-alpha-transparency-in-hex.md

 </div>

 ### Use case in color templating
-So what could use cases for HEXA be?
+So what could use cases for <span class="small-caps">HEXA</span> be?
 Maybe easier color manipulation in javaScript for some, but also templating.
 Consider this code snippet in a template for Prism syntax-highlighting in [Base16 Builder](https://github.com/base16-builder/base16-builder/):

 ```language-css
 .line-highlight {